penguoir/uni-things/personal-statement.md

 scrapers which took data from couriers’ websites, such as FedEx and UPS, and displayed the information clearly for the user.
 I created a test suite to make sure my new updates would not break old ones, especially as the volume of traffic was over 250 000 requests a year.
-Buoyed by the google rankings increase and the satisfaction derived from this project, I have decided to pursue a degree in Computer Science.
+Exalted by the google rankings increase and the satisfaction derived from this project, I have decided to pursue a degree in Computer Science.

 My experience at ExpressTrack helped me secure a place at Summer School at the Weizmann Institute of Science in July 2019.
 I worked on a research project which